kacienk/poker/readme.txt

                 * Sent by the client to confirm will to play the game.
 No response expected.
 	- bid - BID:
 		* Sent by the client to request bidding with given value.
 Expected responses: bid, den.
 Action parameters: "{bidValue}".
+	- fol - FOLD:
+		* Sent by the client to request folding.
+No expected responses.
+	- han - HAND:
+		* Sent by the client to request message with their hand from server.
+Expected responses: han.
+	- dsc - DISCONNECT:
+		* Sent by the client to inform about the closing connection.
+No expected responses.
+	- evl - EVAL:
+		* Sent by the client to request message with evaluation of their hand.
+Expected responses: evl.
+	- drw - DRAW:
+		* Sent by the client to inform wich cards player wants to discard.
+Excpected responses: den, han.
+	- crd - CREDIT:
+		* Sent by the client to request information of their credit.
+Excpected responses: crd.